marinasundstrom/yourbrand_new_old/README.md

 The entire project can be run locally either fully in Docker, or with some services running separately during development.

-Everything has been pre-configured to work with a SQL database as well as other dependencies running in Docker.
+Everything has been pre-configured to work with a local SQL database as well as other dependencies running in Docker.

 To start the database and other dependencies, run this:

 ```
-docker compose -f docker-compose.deps.yml up
+docker compose -f docker-compose.deps.yml up -d
 ```

 ### Develop Store Web against services running locally